iarjunsk/ionic-shopping-cart-2/README.md

 Potential Benefits :

-    ⋅⋅ *" Why Install to Run ! ".
+    * " Why Install to Run ! ".
 With ionic, you can host the web app online and run it directly from your phone browser without the hassle of installing the app on your phone.
-    ⋅⋅ *Easy portability to different platforms (iOS, Android, Windows )
+    * Easy portability to different platforms (iOS, Android, Windows )

 Potential Market:

-    ⋅⋅* In food courts you could host a local WiFi, with its default page as FoodKart.
+    * In food courts you could host a local WiFi, with its default page as FoodKart.
 Then when the user need to order a product, he could easily connect to the WiFi and place the order.